The Power Clean is one of the exercises of our choice to develop Strength and/or Power in our athletes.

 If we train 2 times a week, that could mean we do Power Cleans in the first session, Power Snatches in the second session, or we do Power Cleans in the first session and a combination (some people call it hybrid lift) of Power Clean and Front Squats.

 That all depends on the overall goal of the training period and changes in every training period.

-Power Clean sets and reps: How many repetitions should I do in the Power Clean?
+Power Clean reps: How many Power Clean reps and sets should I do?

 The Power Clean is a technically demanding exercise and the Power Clean technique breaks down quickly if you do consecutive repetitions.
 Therefore the Power Clean is not made for a lot of repetitions.